paulondc/prefs/debianNotes.md

 ### Edit sources list (skip this if you don't want to run on DebianTesting)
 > Running debian on testing mode: https://wiki.debian.org/DebianTesting

-Change the contents of the file `/etc/apt/sources.list` to:
+Replace the contents of the file `/etc/apt/sources.list` to:
 ```
 # Debian main repos
 deb https://deb.debian.org/debian/ testing main contrib non-free